-As the great Paulo Coelho said, “I can speak to my Soul only when the two of us are off exploring deserts, cities or mountains or roads.”
+As the great Paulo Coelho said, “I can speak to my soul only when the two of us are off exploring deserts, cities or mountains or roads.”
 With one foot in history and the other firmly in the future, India is a country exceptionally capable of bridging the body, mind, and soul.

 From the Himalayas at its crown to the Indian Ocean at its feet, the country is blessed with a mix of rich heritage, history, and culture.
 Offering you a number of places to visit in India from deserts to rainforests to Himalayan beauty, you surely would like to keep India in one of your bucket list countries to visit.